Rachel Beckett, DVM, CVA — Chief of Staff

 Outside of work, Dr. Thompson enjoys spending time with her husband and two sons, going to the beach, and practicing yoga.
-She also has two dogs (a Chihuahua and a Jack Russell Terrier) as well as one cat (Maine Coon).
+She also has three dogs (two Chihuahuas and a Jack Russell Terrier) and a cat (Maine Coon).

 John Glidewell, DVM

 Dr. John Glidewell graduated from the University of Georgia with a Doctorate of Veterinary Medicine in 2009, with honors.
 Between degrees, he spent several years working in immunology and vaccine research at Emory University.
 Prior to joining Jackson Veterinary Hospital in 2013, Dr. Glidewell primarily worked at the St. Augustine Regional Veterinary Emergency Center.
 His interests are emergency medicine and critical care, soft tissue and orthopedic surgery, and internal medicine.

 Dr. Glidewell enjoys spending his spare time with his wife, daughter, and son at Walt Disney World.
 He has a Beagle mix, Emma, and one cat, Scotch.

 Dr. Goodwin Seymour is a graduate of the University of Florida and Auburn University College of Veterinary Medicine, where he earned a DVM degree in 1973.
 He has practiced at Jackson Veterinary Hospital since his graduation.